-Our meat is grown at Winchester Farm and cut in-house by our professionally-trained butcher.
-We’re the only full-service market in Memphis with a true butcher shop selling local beef, pork, poultry, lamb, and European-style cured meats.
+Our beefs and pork is grown at Winchester Farm and cut in-house by our professionally-trained butchers.
+We’re the only whole animal butcher shop in Memphis selling local beef, pork, poultry, and European-style cured meats.

 We’ve got the largest selection of locally-grown, certified organic fruits and veggies in town.
 Before they hit our shelves, each crop is raised from seed to sprout to bountiful plant before they’re harvested by hand and driven less than 60 miles to meet you.